At exactly 4:00 p.m., the bus began to move.

 "Wake up," she whispered.
 "Your English exam's waiting."

-And like a spell, the fog of sleep lifted.
+The fog lifted.
 Panic bloomed.

 "What—?!
 Why didn't you wake me sooner?!"